SumitGupta-ai/Supervised-Learning-Practices-/README.md

 ## 🏏Cricket Runs prediction using Linear Regression

 This project is a machine learning implementation designed to predict the Runs scored by a batsman based on various match statistics.
-It utilizes Python's Scikit-Learn library to perform data preprocessing and linear modelings.
+It utilizes Python's Scikit-Learn library to perform data preprocessing and linear modeling.

 ---
-## 📌 Project Overviews
+## 📌 Project Overview

 The goal of this project is to build a regression model that can accurately estimate runs scored by analyzing independent variables like balls faced, strike rate, and dot ball percentage.